thunderbird/webext-support/auxiliary-apis/LegacyPrefs/README.md

 ### async getPref(aName, [aFallback])

-Returns the preference value for the ``aName`` preference.
+Returns the value for the ``aName`` preference.
 If it is not defined or has no default value assigned, ``aFallback`` will be returned (which defaults to ``null``).

 ### async getUserPref(aName)

-Returns the user preference value for the ``aName`` preference.
+Returns the user defined value for the ``aName`` preference.
 If it is not defined, ``aFallback`` will be returned (which defaults to null).
 This will ignore any defined default value and will only return an explicitly set value, which differs from the default.

 ### async setPref(aName, aValue)